 Step 3.
 Put Centering Devices in Place

-This kit comes with chopsticks but they’re not for take-out!
+Some kits come with chopsticks but they’re not for take-out!

 Thread the cotton wicks through the centering devices or chopsticks that this DIY candle-making kit includes as shown.